Our impact

 Background

-The UK Government launched the LIFT program in the year 2000 for establishing partnerships between public and private sector organisations, for regenerating and maintaining the building fabric of primary care and community health services.
+The UK Government launched the Local Improvement Finance Trust (LIFT)programme in 2000 for establishing partnerships between public and private sector organisations, for regenerating and maintaining the building fabric of primary care and community health services.

 Stage: